- Why wrestle?

 How do we join and what are the costs?
 (Folkstyle)

-Club membership is $125 for 2017-2018 Folkstyle season.
+Club membership is TBD for 2018-2019 Folkstyle season.
 A multiple child discount will be offered.
 This covers cost of the practice facility, wrestling supplies, and goes towards participation in some of the meets/tournaments.
 There will be additional costs to compete in some of the special tournaments held throughout the season.

-To join you may come to any of our practices (see calendar link), purchase a limited folkstyle USA card, fill out a Registration form and come to practice.
+To join you must purchase a limited folkstyle USA card, fill out a Registration form and come to practice (see calendar link).
 Please print a copy of your child's USA card (limited Folkstyle or full membership) and bring that to practice along with a copy of your child's birth certificate for the club to keep on file.
-Bethel Allstars Junior Wrestling Club cannot allow any child on the mat without a limited Folkstyle USA card.
+Bethel Allstars Junior Wrestling Club CANNOT ALLOW any child on the mat without a limited Folkstyle USA card.
 This is for insurance purposes and will be strictly enforced.

 As with all sports there are miscellaneous costs associated with wrestling.
 Your wrestler will be asking for knee pads, sweats, wrestling T-shirts, singlets, wrestling shoes, and headgear.
 The only required materials are wrestling shoes and headgear (hair caps for those with shoulder length hair or longer), all other equipment can be purchased at your discretion.
 Please consult one of the coaches before purchasing any extra equipment.